Sea Lion Woman

-"Sea Lion Woman" (also "Sealion Woman", "Sea-Line Woman", "See [the] Lyin' Woman", "She Lyin' Woman", "See-Line Woman", or "C-Line Woman") is a traditional African American folk song originally used as a children's playground song.
+"Sea Lion Woman" (also "Sealion Woman", "Sea-Line Woman", "See [the] Lyin' Woman", "She Lyin' Woman", "See-Line Woman", or "C-Line Woman") is a traditional African-American folk song originally used as a children's playground song.

 History

 The song was first recorded by folklore researcher Herbert Halpert on May 13, 1939.
-Halpert was compiling a series of field recordings for the Library of Congress in Byhalia, MS, when he ran across Walter Shipp, a minister, and his wife Mary, a choir director of a local church.
+Halpert was compiling a series of field recordings for the Library of Congress in Byhalia, Mississippi, when he ran across Walter Shipp, a minister, and his wife Mary, a choir director of a local church.
 Halpert recorded Shipp's daughters, Katherine and Christine, singing a spare version of "Sea Lion Woman" that defined the basic rhymes and rhythm of the song.

 The exact origins of the song are unknown but it is believed to have originated in the southern United States.
-According to Tom Schnabel of KCRW, he was told that Nina Simone's "See-line Woman" was a 19th-century seaport song about sailors coming into port (e.g. Charleston or New Orleans) and prostitutes waiting for them, lined up along the dock, hence the term 'sea line' (a line of women by the sea) or alternatively, 'see-line' (women standing in a line to be seen).
+According to Tom Schnabel of KCRW, he was told that Nina Simone's "See-line Woman" was a 19th-century seaport song about sailors coming into port (such as Charleston or New Orleans) and prostitutes waiting for them, lined up along the dock, hence the term 'sea line' (a line of women by the sea) or alternatively, "see-line" (women standing in a line to be seen).
 In this account, their dress colors allegedly signified the specific services they offered.

 Nina Simone popularized the song as "See-Line Woman".
 Her original studio recording was first released in 1964 as the single B-side of "Mississippi Goddam", a song that marked her turn to political engagement with Civil Rights protest songs.
-On the single's label "See-Line Woman" is credited as having been written by George Houston Bass and arranged by Simone.
+On the single's label, "See-Line Woman" is credited as having been written by George Houston Bass and arranged by Simone.
 The song was then part of her album Broadway-Blues-Ballads of the same year, and it was featured again as a single the next year, this time as an A-side coupled with "I Love Your Lovin' Ways".
 She often performed the song in concert, and, according to Tom Schnabel, Simone occasionally altered her lyrics.